JasxnNg/Systems-Game/DEVLOG.md

-worked on client-side logic for roughly 20 minutes Aareeb Jamil: 2024-01-05 06:23 AM worked on game.c overall structure (in the morning before school)
+worked on client-side logic for roughly 20 minutes Aareeb Jamil: 2024-01-05 06:23 AM worked on game.c overall structure (in the morning before school) Aareeb Jamil: 2024-01-05 06:30 AM wrote game.h with function headers, and defined struct fileinfo (in the morning before school)
 ```